How hydrodynamic interactions alter polymer stretching in turbulence: Dumbbells and chains respond differently to HI

 So why do HI affect dumbbells and multi-bead chains differently?
+A plausible explanation is provided by the mechanism of hydrodynamic shielding.
 At small $\Wi$, chains retract into coiled configurations in which the outer beads hydrodynamically shield the inner beads and thereby weaken the effect of fluid drag on the chain.
 As a consequence, small $\Wi$ chains stretch less in the presence of HI.
 Now, a dumbbell cannot form a coil and is by definition always straight.
 In this constrained arrangement, the effect of the disturbance flow created by the two beads is to increase the apparent relaxation time scale (as is analytically demonstrable \citep{pv25} via the consistent-preaveraging approximation \citep{o85}).
 To check whether the influence of HI on multibead chains is associated with the formation of physical coils, we measure the hinge angles $\theta_i$ ($i = 1,2,\dots, \Nb-2$) between successive links, and then compute the average angle $\overline{\theta} = \left(\sum_1^{\Nb-2} \theta_i\right)/(\Nb-2)$ for each chain.
+Note that a small end-to-end extension for a multibead chain could result from the links shrinking while the chain remains straight, or from the links retaining their length while the angles vary so that the chain folds into a physical coil.
+The difference between these two configurations will appear in the value of $\thetabar$, which will be, respectively, near to and far from $0^\circ$ for straight and coiled chains.
 The PDF of $\overline{\theta}$ is presented for twenty-bead chains, for $\Wi = 0.3$ and $0.5$, in Figs.~\ref{fig:pdf-theta}(a-b).
 Increasing $\h$ increases the proportion of configurations with average inter-link angles close to $90^\circ$, which is consistent with HI acting to maintain chains in coiled configurations.

 The shift in the PDF of $\overline{\theta}$ towards $90^\circ$ with increasing $\h$ is not as pronounced when the number of beads is reduced, as demonstrated by the results for $\Nb = 10$ in Fig.~\ref{fig:pdf-theta}(c-d).
 So, with fewer beads, the shielding effect of HI is weaker; this explains why the reduction in stretching caused by HI is significantly less for ten-bead chains when compared to twenty-bead chains [Figs.~\ref{fig:avgR-Wi}(b,d)].
 For four-bead chains, the shielding effect is very weak and just sufficient to counter the opposing tendency of dumbbells; thus, there is almost no visible effect of HI on the extension [Fig.~\ref{fig:avgR-Wi}(c)].